 After installing the patch with the web service, you need to publish the service.
 This validates the web service so that it is visible.

 In the application, navigate to Development > Script dictionary > Scripts and open Web services (GESAWE).

+Cliquez sur Publication globale.